 Stubs

-A stub allows you to define a reference to a step that's in another repository (in a separate codebase).
-It's like 'importing' an external task.
+A stub allows you to define a reference to a step that's in another module (in a separate codebase) by its name.
+Using stubs can make it easier to separate 3rd-party dependencies since you don't need to import

 @cf.task()